GSA/fpki-guides/_profiles/21_all_piv_auth.md

 * _Key Usage_ bit, nonRepudiation, is not allowed.
 DigitalSignature is mandatory.
 * _PIV Interim_ must state that the Subject's National Agency Check with Inquiries (NACI) has been completed and successfully adjudicated at certificate issuance.

-### Derived PIV Authentication

-* _Key Usage_ bit, nonRepudiation, is not allowed.
-DigitalSignature is mandatory.
-* _PIV Interim_ must state that the Subject's NACI has been completed and successfully adjudicated at certificate issuance.

 ### PIV-I Authentication Extensions

-**Add note about certificates issued under the FBCA?**
+* Adhere to applicable FBCA CP requirements.
 * The Online Certificate Status Protocol (OCSP) server must respond on Port 80 to provide certificate statuses.
 * _Authority Information Access_ must include an access method of type id-ad-ocsp.
 The access location must be an HTTP Uniform Resource Identifier (URI).
 * _Subject Alternative Name_ must include the UUID from the PIV-I card that holds the certificates and NOT include any other name forms.
 * _Key Usage_ bit, nonRepudiation, is not allowed.
 DigitalSignature is mandatory.

+### Derived PIV Authentication

+* Adhere to applicable Common Policy CP requirements.
+* _Key Usage_ bit, nonRepudiation, is not allowed.
+DigitalSignature is mandatory.
+* _PIV Interim_ must state that the Subject's NACI has been completed and successfully adjudicated at certificate issuance.

 ## Worksheet 1:&nbsp;&nbsp;PIV, PIV-I, and Derived PIV Authentication Certificate Profile